 It's old

-Opened February 5, 1912, the Arlington Bridge is now 101 years old.
-In Winnipeg, only the Redwood is older.
-The Louise was built at the same time but a opened a couple of months earlier in 1911.
+The Arlington Bridge opened on February 5, 1912.
+Only the Redwood Bridge is older.
+The Louise was built at the same time but a opened a few of months earlier in 1911.

-For this reason, and the usual maintenance issues when it comes to our older infrastructure, it doesn't surprise me that in a number of areas the Arlington Bridge scored poor.
+For this reason, and the usual maintenance issues when it comes to our older infrastructure, it doesn't surprise me that in the Arlington Bridge scored poor in several areas of the report.

 There's no guarantee that the bridge is going to be replaced